2020-06-29

 We'll now have to descend a high riverbank and swim across.

-Yeah, walk rather.
+Yeah, wade rather.
 The water turns out, like, chest-deep at worst.

 On the other side, there's fortunately a pretty comfortable path uphill.
 A brief hike to the east-southeast, and we find ourselves in front of a Gate to Hammerfell.